gomatcha/matcha-old/docs/bridge.md

 * Building an all Go mobile application.
 * Calling into Go code through generated bindings from Java and Objective-C.

-Mochi will be focusing on the second option, as developers will likely need to fallback into "native" code for various reasons.
-Integration into preexisting codebases, using non-go libraries, or needing deeper control than Mochi provides.
+Matcha will be focusing on the second option, as developers will likely need to fallback into "native" code for various reasons.
+Integration into preexisting codebases, using non-go libraries, or needing deeper control than Matcha provides.
 To build bindings, `gomobile` takes a specified package and generates a framework with translated ObjC headers that can be added to XCode project.
 The exported APIs are limited to a subset of types that includes:

 * Signed integer and floating point types.
 * String and boolean types.